 Ok, people have been freezing rice for years before they store it for long-term storage, but it’s not the best method, not even close.

 Imagine freezing 250 lbs of rice before storing it in 5-gallon buckets.
 Why?
-Freezer space is limited, and it takes a ridiculous amount of time to get done what you could do in minutes.
+Freezer space is limited, and it takes a ridiculous amount of time to get what you could do in minutes.
 If you are storing minimal amounts of rice, it might be worth it if you want to save some money, but for long-term bulk storage, it’s not practical and is poses possible challenges by creating higher moisture content.

-At one point in history, freezing was pretty much the only DIY option, but Oxygen Absorbers and Mylar bags changed the food storage game.
+At one point in history, freezing was the only DIY option, but Oxygen Absorbers and Mylar bags changed the food storage game.
 If you plan to repackage rice for long-term storage, why not use Oxygen absorbers, food-grade pales, and Mylar bags?
 Then freezing is an unnecessary step.